 This project is made possible through the partnership of WATER CHARITY and the NATIONAL PEACE CORPS ASSOCIATION.

 Thiangue, Community Rural Dindefello, Region Kedougou, Senegal

 Thiangue is a village located about 7 km from the Guinean border in the southeastern-most region of Senegal, Kedougou.
 There are roughly 900 people, almost all ethnically Puular, who call the village home.
-The majority of the community adhere to the Sufi Islam faith and are of the Tijani order, the largest Sufi order in West Africa.
+The majority of the community adheres to the Sufi Islam faith and are of the Tijani order, the largest Sufi order in West Africa.

 Like most villages in Kedougou, the people of the village earn their sustenance through farming field crops, primarily corn and peanuts, during the rainy season and herding livestock the rest of the year.
 Public infrastructure in the village includes a primary school, a preschool and a mosque.

 Life in Thiangue, whether work or play, is dictated by the seasons.
 When the rains come in June, planting begins.
 All through the rainy season, farmers and their families toil in the fields.
 Harvest arrives in November-December and the community organizes into work parties to ensure that the crops are taken in on time.
 When harvest finally comes to an end, school is back in session, the women are busy processing groundnuts and corn and those farmers who have land along seasonal streams create gardens to try to take advantage of the last bit of water draining from the Guinean plateau.
 By late February, the landscape holds very few traces of the green that graced its hills just a few weeks prior.